Ed Sullivan Theater: Hammerstein's bankruptcy

 Mandel and Schwab removed some glass windows and Oscar Hammerstein's lobby statue and expanded the orchestra pit.
 The first musical under the new management was Free For All, which opened in September 1931 and ran just 15 performances before closing.
-A subsequent musical, East Wind, opened in October 1931 and was little more successful, run 23 performances.
+A subsequent musical, East Wind, opened in October 1931 and was little more successful, ran 23 performances.
 The Manhattan staged a third musical, Through the Years, in January 1932; it lasted 20 performances.
 Schwab and Mandel had terminated their two-year lease by April 1932, ten months after signing the lease.
 That month, Earl Carroll's brother Norman S. Carroll leased the Manhattan Theatre for five years, intending to show revues there.
 Earl Carroll had hoped to stage a musical based on the Austin Melford farce It's a Girl.
 Six months later in October, Norman Carroll had relinquished his own lease on the Manhattan.
 The theater was again dark for an extended period.
 Harry Kline took over management in March 1933.